kvassAI/slate/source/includes/_orders.md

 Arguments | Description
 --------- | -----
 CREATED | Delivery is created
-PENDING | Delivery is on pending
+PENDING | Delivery is pending
-PROCESSING | Delivery is on processing
+PROCESSING | Delivery is being processed
-ASSIGNING | Delivery assign to provider
-PICKUP_STARTED | Delivery pickup the stuff
-PICKUP_ARRIVED | Delivery drop the stuff in company DROPOFF_STARTED | Start to drop the stuff to customer DROPOFF_ARRIVED | Drop stuff is finished
-CANCELLED | Delivery is cancelled
+ASSIGNING | Delivery has been assigned to a provider PICKUP_STARTED | Pickup from customer has been sent PICKUP_ARRIVED | Pickup from customer is complete DROPOFF_STARTED | Dropoff to customer has been sent DROPOFF_ARRIVED | Dropoff to customer is complete CANCELLED | Delivery is cancelled
 DONE | Delivery task is done
 UNKNOWN | Delivery is unknown
-QUEUED | Delivery is on queue
+QUEUED | Delivery is in queue

 ## Search Orders